LanstarGermany/MySignTool/README.md

 load the source, choose Release X64, then copy the files to a directory of your choice. no installation neccessary afterwards.
 After compilation, save all files in a folder, then just start signtool.exe.

-make sure to open a direct outbound connection if you intend to run the tool in a restricted environment: allow connections at least to following URL's http://timestamp.digicert.com http://timestamp.sectigo.com http://timestamp.acs.microsoft.com
+Make sure to open a direct outbound connection if you intend to run the tool in a restricted environment: allow connections at least to following URL's http://timestamp.digicert.com http://timestamp.sectigo.com http://timestamp.acs.microsoft.com